 Idea must be original and contrived during competition time

-We only review projects submitted by BevHacks contestants that hackers have worked on during the allotted hacking time.
+We only review projects developed by BevHacks contestants that hackers have worked on during the allotted hacking time.
 We do not allow pre-made projects.
+Using AI to write code is prohibited.
 If a project uses a non-standard module or package, please make note of it in your submission.
 If you have questions about using 'standard modules', please reach out to organizers during hacking time.

 Creativity: How original is the idea?
 Is the project something that is commonly done before, or is it a new idea?
 (This can be for the idea itself or how the problem was approached.)